 Nutritional Guidelines for Healing

-- Start with a gentle cleanse - Do our 7 Day Cleanse.
+- Start with a gentle cleanse - Do our 7 Day Food Matters Juice Detox.
 This is a great way to quickly reboot your system & release stored toxins.
 This is incredibly important if you have maintained a poor diet & lifestyle for a long period of time.
 This cleanse is filled with nourishing juices, soups & smoothies that will keep you feeling full and satiated.

 - Avoid stimulants - Take a break from coffee, black tea & soda.
 Caffeine triggers adrenaline to be released into the body, eliciting a ‘fight or flight’ response.
 Excessive caffeine intake places a huge burden on the adrenals and also reduces the absorption of key nutrients including calcium, magnesium and iron.
 This is a restorative time in which to slow down and listen to your body.
 Dandelion lattes are an excellent alternative, with a similar taste and the added benefit of supporting healthy liver function (4).